pearlzli/dsge-forecasting_juliacon-2017/README.md

 This talk reflects the experience of the author and does not represent an endorsement by the Federal Reserve Bank of New York or the Federal Reserve System of any particular product or service.
-The views expressed in this talk are those of the authors and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.
-Any errors or omissions are the responsibility of the authors.
+The views expressed in this talk are those of the author and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.
+Any errors or omissions are the responsibility of the author.